top of page

 a woman feeling dizzy upon standing

-These patients will also have what’s called dysautonomia, or difficulty regulating heart rate and blood pressure.
-They also have difficulty regulating their fight or flight vs. rest and digest responses.
+These patients will also have what’s called dysautonomia, or difficulty regulating heart rate and blood pressure, resulting in difficulty regulating their “fight or flight” and “rest and digest” responses.

 A more specific disorder in this category of dysautonomia is called POTS, or Postural Orthostatic Tachycardia Syndrome.
-These patients will have an elevated heart rate upon standing and they might experience symptoms of heart palpitations, dizziness, passing out, exercise intolerance, brain fog, or excessive fatigue.
+POTS patients will have an elevated heart rate upon standing and symptoms of heart palpitations, dizziness, passing out, exercise intolerance, brain fog, or excessive fatigue.
 In terms of correlation, about 70% of people struggling with hypermobility will also be diagnosed with POTS.

 a man talking with a mental wellness counselor